rockcoder23/hexo-theme-typing/README.md

 # Typing

-> A pure and fresh Hexo theme.
+> A pure and fresh Hexo theme fork from [hexo-theme-typing@geekplux](https://github.com/geekplux/hexo-theme-typing)

 * Minimal And Clean Design
 * Dark And Light Modes